Far from being a failed experiment, we need to think bigger when it comes to micropayments.

-It seems that the solution for now lies with individual publishers.
-This by far is the healthiest option, given the need for reduced reliance on platforms, but it certainly won’t be efficient until something brings publishers, payments and people together in one seamless experience.
+But short of the tech giants coming up with a universal offering, it seems that the solution for now lies with individual publishers.
+This by far is the healthiest option, given the need for reduced reliance on platforms, but there are still hurdles to overcome, mainly around warming audiences up to the idea, and making the technology seamless.

 So we return to reader revenue.
 Unless you happen to be in that revered tier of publishers who have both the scale and the quality audience to really make subscriptions stick, it’s unlikely that more than a few percent of readers will be candidates for your subscription offering.
 But that’s not to say you should give up on the rest.
 That 95% who aren’t willing to stump up every month, but still appreciate the work you do.

 Make it easy for them to show their appreciation!
 Put the infrastructure in place to accept donations, tips, ‘cheers’ or whatever you want to call them on your sites.
 Set a suggested donation based on the value of your work, and I’d bet it’s higher than 10p.
 With the rush back to quality, trusted sites and the growth in people willing to pay, there’s never been a better time to invest in a straightforward way to capitalise on your reader’s appreciation.